 Narcissists fear emotional closeness not only in romantic relationships but also in friendships.
 For people to form an intimate friendship, they have to let their guard down, know about each other’s problems, weakness, strengths and the real inner self.
 For this to happen there have to be mutual trust and a feeling of equality.

 Narcissists have an attitude of “nobody should know about my weaknesses because they would use them against me.”
 This prevents them from ever getting closer to anyone emotionally.
-They may have many friends and fans but their relationships are usually superficial.
+They may have many friends and fans but their relationship is usually superficial.

-You may be wondering, what is the problem with having superficial friendships, after all you would eliminate the chances of your weaknesses ever being used against you.
-Humans were created in a way that we should be emotionally closer to each other not only physically but also emotionally.
-Our brain uses emotions of loneliness whenever we are being emotionally apart from others.
+You may be wondering, what is the problem with having superficial friendships, after all you would eliminate the chances of your weaknesses ever being used against you, right?
+Humans were created in a way that they should be emotionally closer to each other not only physically but also emotionally.
+Our brain uses emotions such as loneliness and sadness whenever we find ourselves drifting away from others.
 Loneliness can also cause depression, anxiety and other mental health issues if not dealt with.

 A Friendship with a Narcissist is Anything but Stable

 A narcissist’s friend can turn into an enemy overnight.
-When a friend does a big mistake, a narcissist quickly devalues and discards them without negotiations.
+When a friend does a big mistake, the narcissist may quickly devalue and discard them without negotiations.
 A mistake is interpreted as big or small depending on how it hurt the narcissist’s.